resistingdestiny/creance/README.md

 claims open.

 It goes to a Hedera topic and into the `CoverPool` contract, so what opens claims is on chain and we cannot move it.
-The source is the US Bureau of Labor Statistics.
+The source is currently the US Bureau of Labor Statistics but in future could be augmented with data from job adverts, company reports etc.

-The index does not know why an occupation is slipping.
-It fires whatever the cause.

 ## Your half

-An open index is not enough.
-You also have to show you lost the job.
+An open index is not enough - you also have to show you lost the job.

 You file a World ID Selfie Check tied to your policy, your termination notice and a statement.
 An adjuster built on Claude reads it and decides.
 It is not